9 Best Hospitals in Singapore 2022

 Methodology

 The World's Best Hospitals 2022 ranking lists the best hospitals in 27 countries: U.S.,- Germany, Japan, South Korea, France, Italy, United Kingdom, Spain, Brazil, Canada, India, Australia, Mexico, The Netherlands, Austria, Thailand, Switzerland, Sweden, Belgium, Finland, Norway, Denmark, Israel, Singapore, Saudi Arabia, United Arab Emirates and Colombia.The countries were selected based on multiple comparability factors, such as standard of living/life expectancy,population size, number of hospitals and data availability.
-The lists are based on three data sources:
+The lists are based on three data sources:1.
+Over 80,0000 medical experts (doctors, hospitals managers, health care professionals) in 27 countries were invited to participate in the online survey.
+Participants were asked to recommend hospitals in their own country as well as in other countries.
+Recommendations for own employer/ hospital were not allowed.

 2. Results from patient experience surveys.
 Publicly available data from existing patient surveys was used to analyze patient experience.Patient surveys are typically conducted by insurance companies among patients after hospitalization.
 Examples of survey topics include: general satisfaction with hospital, recommendation of hospital and satisfaction with medical care.